 All the joinery - including doors and their architraves plus linings, skirtings, windows and their sills - are painted Pipe Clay in eggshell.
 All ceilings are White Doe chalky emulsion.

-All the walls are an eggshell - the entrance lobby Pipe Clay, the entrance hall Saxe Blue, the ground floor bathroom Regency Cream, the twin bedroom again Saxe Blue, the double bedroom and its en-suite shower room Steel Pole and the sitting room Regency Cream.
+All the walls are an eggshell - the entrance lobby Pipe Clay, the entrance hall Saxe Blue, the ground floor bathroom Regency Cream.
+The twin bedroom and its shower room are Steel Pole, the double bedroom is Pompadour and the sitting room Regency Cream.
 The kitchen walls are also Steel Pole, the hand-crafted units matched to Smalt.

 The stairs, landings and basement are a striking stylised combination of White Doe and, below the string line, a special mix to match the historic red colour of the Semaphore mast.